NCommander/dnscatcher/docs/technical_overview.md

 To further complicate matters, as typical DNS traffic (on port 53) is not encrypted or signed, a malicious actor can re-write records in flight.
 This type of attack is known and can be used to execute cache poisoning attacks (https://en.wikipedia.org/wiki/DNS_spoofing#Cache_poisoning_attacks) on properly configured and behaving DNS resolvers.

 While DNS-over-TLS/DNS-over-HTTPS specifically protect against these, deployment of these technologies beyond the web browser has been at best limited.
-Let us take a moment to step by and look at the two major security enhancements to DNS and show that they do not entirely solve the problems listed above.
+Let us take a moment to step back and look at the two major security enhancements to DNS and show that they do not entirely solve the problems listed above.

 ### DNSSEC